clarakosi/ImageMatching/dataset_metrics/dataset_template/README.md

 ## Background

-As part of the Image Suggestion project, we used a [jupyter notebook](../Dataset_metrics.ipynb) to generate our own dataset metrics.
+As part of the Image Suggestion project, we used a [jupyter notebook](../Dataset_metrics.ipynb) to generate our dataset metrics.
 The process did give us some insights into our data but was tedious, not reusable for other projects, and not easily accessible to other stakeholders of the project.

 ## Goals
 - [ ] Create a template or find tools to easily generate dataset metrics for our current project and other future projects
-- [ ] Output of template or tools should be accessible to all stakeholders
+- [ ] The output of template or tools should be accessible to all stakeholders

 ## Tools
 ### Pandas Profiling
-[Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) is an open source python package that provides quick exploratory data analysis.
+[Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) is an open-source python package that provides quick exploratory data analysis.
 An example of running Pandas profiling can be found in the [**Data_analysis**](Data_analysis.ipynb) notebook.

-Example of the generated dataset analysis using Pandas profiling can be found in [**cebwiki_image_sugg_pandas_analysis.html**](cebwiki_image_sugg_pandas_analysis.html)
+An example of the generated dataset analysis using Pandas profiling can be found in [**cebwiki_image_sugg_pandas_analysis.html**](cebwiki_image_sugg_pandas_analysis.html)

 Screenshots from the analysis:
 ![Pandas Profiling data analysis part 1](PP_image_1.png)